skatenerd/homework/README.md

 # homework

-A Clojure library designed to ... well, that part is up to you.
+Inside, you will find some incomplete tree-traversal algorithms.
+Along with a suite of tests.

+Your Task is to FIX THEM.
+Make them PASS ALL THE TESTS.

 ## Usage

-FIXME
+lein spec -a

 ## License

-Copyright © 2014 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0